 Accreditation Status

 The Psychology Residency program at MetroHealth Medical Center is Accredited as a Psychology Internship by the American Psychological Association.
-Questions about the training may be emailed to the Training Director, Dr. Britt A. Nielsen (bnielsen@metrohealth.org).
+Questions about the training may be emailed to the Training Director, Dr. Amanda Burger (aburger@metrohealth.org)

 Requirements for Selection